tingkaiwu/around-backend/README.md

 ## Overview

-Photo Social Circle was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project is a geo & photo based social media site, and I built it by React and token-based server-side user authentication (JWT).
-The purpose of this project was to learn how to use React to develop a morden framework frontend.
-In addition, I also created features, such as create/browse/search nearby posts, with GeoLocation API and Google Map API.
+Instagram+ with Face Detection is a geo & photo based social media site, and I built it by React and token-based server-side user authentication (JWT).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In addition, I also created features, such as create/browse/search nearby posts, with Geolocation API and Google Map API.
 Used Google Vision API to provide a face detection model, and integrate the model with the Go service.
 The backend of this project was create in Golang, and used Elasticsearch (GCE) to provide geo-based search features

 ### [Go to the frontend of this project](https://github.com/tingkaiwu/around-frontend)